blacklabelops-legacy/cronium/README.md

 ## Global Configuration

-The global configuration consists of the following fields:
+The global configuration consists of the following fields.
+The field's environment variables are all preceeded by `CRONIUM_`:

 * `WORKING_DIRECTORY`: (Optional) The working directory for all cron jobs.
 Must be full path leading to an existing directory inside the container.
 * `SHELL_COMMAND`: (Optional) The shell command for all cron jobs.
 Default: `/bin/bash -c`, all jobs are executed inside bash shell by default.